Game of Thrones' coffee cup and 6 other TV and film bloopers

 This article contains spoilers for Game of Thrones season eight, episodes three and four

-Eagle-eyed viewers spotted a coffee cup on the table in the great hall, as Mother of Dragons Daenerys Targaryen sat, more appropriately, with goblet in hand.
+In one episode of the eighth season, eagle-eyed viewers spotted a coffee cup on the table in the great hall, as Mother of Dragons Daenerys Targaryen sat, more appropriately, with goblet in hand.

-While the coffee cup (since reportedly digitally removed from HBO's streaming service) is the most recent high-profile example of a modern item making its way to a different time and place, it is certainly not the first.
+The hazelnut latte of Winterfell is the most recent high-profile example of a modern item making its way to a different time and place, it is certainly not the first.

 Gladiator's gas cylinder (2000)